 Recovery is the long game of adjusting and re-building your organisation for a new normal and beyond.
-As we adjust to lockdown, most of us are still thinking response, getting through the short-term actions on our to do list.
-Over time we will transition from response to recovery.
+As we adjust to recurring lockdowns, many of us are cycling between response and recovery thinking.

 While every organisation is different, there are some things we know from past crises that will help your organisation recover.
 Here are five things to keep in mind as you respond to the current crisis that will help your long-term recovery.

 Be prepared for the long haul.